 \begin{cor} If Conjecture \ref{c:optdest} holds, then $M_{n,V,c}^{\rm Kps}$ is proper. \end{cor}

-Note that in \cite{XZ19} it is shown that the CM line bundle on $M_{n,V,c}^{\rm Kps}$ is ample, provided that $M_{n,V,c}^{\rm Kps}$ is proper and its points parametrize reduced uniformly K-stable log Fano pairs.
+Note that in \cite{XZ19}, building on \cite{CP21}, it is shown that the CM line bundle on $M_{n,V,c}^{\rm Kps}$ is ample, provided that $M_{n,V,c}^{\rm Kps}$ is proper and its points parameterize reduced uniformly K-stable log Fano pairs.
 The latter would follow from a conjecture similar to Conjecture \ref{c:optdest} (see \cite[Conjecture A.12]{XZ19}).